+So what is a 90-day epic?
 You may be familiar with the concept of quarterly sprints in business.
+We like to call them 90-day Epics.
 They are a more actionable way of working towards your goals than big annual plans (Read more about them in The 12 Week Year).
 At Genevieve Digital, we use BestSelf Journals to set goals for ourselves and manage our day-to-day using this system.

 Set A Big Goal

-Figure out what you want to achieve over the next 12 weeks.
+Figure out what you want to achieve over the next quarter.
 This goal should be big, but not so big that it couldn’t happen.
 For instance, the first sprint goal I ever set for Genevieve Digital was to bring in $12,000 per month in gross profits.

 Make it S.M.A.R.T.

 Since we are veterans of coaching and follow the Inbound Methodology, all our goals are converted into SMART goals.
 Hubspot didn’t invent this idea, but they did popularize it in the digital space.
+The 90-Day Epic is structured around your annual SMART goals.
+Each epic should have its own set.
+Then, your weekly goals will have a set of SMART goals as well.
 If you’re new to this acronym, it stands for:

 That means that your big, bold 12-week goal has a crystal clear start and end point that can be measured and acted upon.
 Saying we want to make more money isn’t a smart goal.
 Instead, our first SMART goal looked like this: